 you covered.
 So get going!
 Your future's waiting.

 The MCAT is undergoing its biggest change since its inception.
-Medical schools are modifying their curricula to better train the doctors of tomorrow and want to ensure that you can apply the science you know versus just being able to recite the facts.
-To adjust these changes, AAMC has worked closely with medical schools to assess the MCAT, keep what works, remove what doesn’t and enhance the test to include concepts that the next generation of doctors will need to know.
+Medical schools are modifying their curricula to better train the doctors of tomorrow and want to ensure you can apply the science you know rather than just being able to recite the facts.
+To adjust to these changes, AAMC has worked closely with medical schools to assess the MCAT, keep what works, remove what doesn't and enhance the test to include concepts that the next generation of doctors will need to know.